albumprinter/software-engineer-js-test/README.md

 # Albelli test

+**Read this entire document carefully.**

 This repository contains a basic setup for a JavaScript project.
 See "_System requirements_" below to get up  and running!
 The "_Project outline_" section walks you through a basic  rundown of the structure.

 ## The test

 You will be working in a company where our customers purchase printed products.
 As such your expertise should not be restricted to developing applications, but also extend to understand the requirements of print and how to translate between the app and the print world and  vice versa.

 ### Goal